HoduRe/Warp-Syndrome/docs/index.md

 </ul>
 <ul>

-Compared to what was asked for the assignment, this project comes with extra content:<br>
+Compared to what was asked for the assignment, this project comes with extra content:
 * The project can sustain and manage and indefinite amount of maps, it's not limited to two.
 With F4 you can cycle along the "x" amount of maps.
 * In the movement section, the game comes with walljump, wallsliding and the already mentioned teleport mechanics.
 * The volume of the game can be adjusted and saved